Thomas J. Dodd: Congress

 In 1964, Dodd was locked in a somewhat bitter and tough re-election bid against popular former Governor John Davis Lodge, the younger brother of the Ambassador to South Vietnam and former U.S. Senator Henry Cabot Lodge Jr., who had just won a series of Republican presidential primaries, starting with New Hampshire earlier that year without campaigning but on the strength of the Lodge family name alone.
 Worried that this respectful allure might empower John Lodge, Dodd reached out to President Lyndon B. Johnson for assistance.
 Johnson had been keeping his choice of running mate secret and so on the Wednesday of the Democratic National Convention, before the evening on which the running mate would be announced, Johnson summoned both Dodd and his colleague, whom Johnson had chosen to be his running mate, Senator Hubert H. Humphrey of Minnesota, to the White House.
 While Dodd was never seriously considered as a running mate, the ensuing summons by the President added a lot of suspense and free press to Dodd, who successfully used it to raise his name and record before the voters.
 It also allowed Johnson that much more excitement in naming a running mate, a choice that had come down in the press and public opinion between Humphrey and Minnesota's other senator, the urbane Eugene McCarthy.

 Aided in part by Johnson, who enthusiastically endorsed Dodd on a campaign swing through Connecticut later and then Johnson's subsequent landslide over Arizona Senator Barry Goldwater, who seized the Republican presidential nomination from Lodge's brother and a number of other establishment Republicans, Dodd won his own landslide over the younger Lodge by 30%, thereby shuttering the younger Lodge's nascent political career.

 In the fall of 1965, Dodd tried to get Martin Luther King Jr. arrested for violating the never-successfully used Logan Act of 1799, claiming that King's public stance against the Vietnam War was a felony per the Logan Act's intent of preventing unauthorized negotiations from undermining the government's position.
+Dodd also sponsored the Drug Abuse Control Amendments and was involved in problems relating to non-narcotic stimulants, depressants, and other psychotoxic drugs like hallucinogens and psychedelics.

+Then, in the spring of 1966, the Senate Subcommittee on Juvenile Delinquency met to discuss the "LSD Problem" that has been becoming more prominent.
+Dodd spoke out against the use of psychedelic drugs because he rejected the idea that expanding consciousness was a worthwhile goal.
+He went on to say that it was all just an excuse to have fun with no serious benefits.
+Dodd proposed new strict laws to try to keep LSD away from the youth of America.